ljsinclair/ljsinclair/the-power-of-the-doctor.md

 And now all their dreams have come true.

 If the 14th Doctor appeared in the 13th Doctor's clothing -- just like The Master did during the episode, right down to the dangly earring that came in so handy in [The Legend of the Sea Devils](https://en.wikipedia.org/wiki/Legend_of_the_Sea_Devils) -- then the 14th would be the **successor** to the 13th Doctor.
-And this is because it's established that Time Lord **bodies** regenerate, **not** their clothes.
+And this is because it's established that Time Lord **bodies** regenerate, **not** their clothes[^9ub5].

 But here, the 13th Doctor has been swiped away, disappeared.
 The rules of regeneration have been discarded, and now the 10th Doctor has returned, pretty much just as he looked like when we last saw him, to presumably steady the ship and return the show to its halcyon days[^66b7].